 The dinner will be held the night prior to the annual Technology Day Conference, which will take place on Thursday, August 23 in Arlington Heights, Ill. https://constructech.com/tech-day/agenda/

 For complete profiles and details on the women who made the 2018 Women in Construction list, pick up the Fall issue of Constructech magazine, which will be available in print and on the Web in September.

 About Constructech Magazine

 Constructech has connected hundreds of thousands of construction professionals for 20 years.
 Constructech’s audience is comprised of construction professionals who specify products, systems, and tools in residential, commercial, and industrial building marketplaces.
 For more information about Constructech, visit constructech.com

 About Constructech Technology Day

 Constructech Technology Day is a one-day conference that dives into discussions on the use of technology in the construction industry.
-The conference is open to a wide variety of attendees from project managers, CEOs, students, CTOs, IT directors, professors, and more.
+The conference is open to project managers, CEOs, students, CTOs, IT directors, professors, and more.
 Technology Day provides attendees with the opportunity to identify ways to effectively use technology to be most efficient in the office and at the jobsite. constructech.com/tech-day/